camunda/camunda-docs/docs/apis-tools/testing/connectors.md

 :::tip
 You might need to wrap the invocation of the Connector in a retry loop, for example, by using [Awaitility](http://www.awaitility.org/).

-There can be a delay between verifying that the Connnectors event is active and opening the Connectors inbound subscription.
+There can be a delay between verifying that the Connectors event is active and opening the Connectors inbound subscription.
 :::

 ## Custom Connectors